dpiresearch/AudioToText/README.md

 # AudioToText

-This repo contains several programs created as we progress through the Audio->Text-LLM use case
+This repo contains several programs created as we progress through the Audio->Text-LLM use case.
+Most recent code uses Deepgram and Elevenlabs

 # StartStopAudioTomp3.py